sarah11918/rainsberger.ca/src/pages/posts/stop-writing-start-helping.md

 slug: stop-writing-start-helping
 tags: ["docs", "open source"]
 ---
-*(approximate transcript below, in "speaker notes" formatting rather than properly written, with some slides sprinkled in)*
+*(approximate transcript below, in "speaker notes" formatting rather than properly written, with some slides sprinkled in and [resources and references](#references-and-resources) at the end)*

 I'm going to ask a question for and we'll get back to the answer a little later.